 |MAR 216||Principles of Marketing|

 The following courses are also part of required related instruction, and are available on Coursera.

-We have limited capacity to take on new apprentices, but we would love to hear from you if you are interested.
 We are also happy to help anyone who is trying to get their own apprenticeship program off the ground.
 Drop us a line!